 Toronto City Council has made commitments to expand community right-to-know to empower the public to know the location, sources and health effects of toxic substances in our city.
-Following these commitments, the Board of Health recommended in 2005 that the Medical Officer of Health (MOH) community right-to-know strategies, including regulation, that the City could implement.
+Following these commitments, the Board of Health recommended in 2005 that the Medical Officer of Health (MOH) explore community right-to-know strategies, including regulation, that the City could implement.

 Following extensive research and consultation with stakeholders, the MOH supports new efforts in Toronto to lower our exposure to 25 priority substances that are used and released by industrial, commercial and institutional facilities.
-TPH has developed this Environmental Reporting and Disclosure Program, which would require local businesses and City operations to track these substances, publicly report them, and find ways to reduce their use and release.
-This report presents the rationale and key elements of an Environmental Reporting and Disclosure Program and includes a draft bylaw.
+Toronto Public Health (TPH) has developed an Environmental Reporting, Disclosure and Innovation Program, which would require local businesses and City operations to track their use and release of these substances, publicly report them, and find ways to reduce their use and release.
+This report presents the rationale and implementation plan for an Environmental Reporting, Disclosure and Innovation Program, and includes a draft bylaw.